nonconorg/raffle.noncon.org/src/pages/terms.md

 This terms and condition are incomplete, any amendments will be in the spirit of the existing terms and conditions.

+##### shame.

+We are very sorry for the possibly misleading wording in the mintbase nft token description, unfortunately, human error is an unintended sideeffect of too many things to do and not enought time.

+3 of our team sat together, and all of us were part of the communication finalizing creation of the nfts.

+None of us thought about immutability.

 ### Tokens